7Block Labs

 2.5 Stronger off‑chain auth: SIWE + ReCaps

-• Add ERC‑5573 “ReCaps” to grant scoped capabilities (e.g., “allow this backend to post to resource X for 24h”).
-Treat it as OAuth‑like authorization on top of SIWE. (eips.ethereum.org)
+• Introduce ERC‑5573 “ReCaps” to give out scoped capabilities, like “let this backend post to resource X for 24 hours.”
+Think of it as an OAuth-style authorization layered on top of SIWE.
+More info here: (eips.ethereum.org).

 2.6 Account abstraction and bundler APIs you’ll actually use